 Receiving my monthly bills online through epost is convenient, secure and environmentally-friendly.
 Furthermore, when we recently sold our house I called all of our utility companies to transfer over their services to our new place and I didn’t have to worry about trying to track down their next statement in the mail.

-Best of all, it has reduced the clutter in my house, kept me organized so that I never miss a payment again, and saved me money on mailing fees.
+Best of all, this service has reduced the clutter in my house, kept me organized so that I never miss a payment again, and saved me money on mailing fees.

 Do you still receive your monthly bills and statements in the mail?
 Is it time to switch to e-billing?